List of Mass Effect characters: Legion

-Legion is the name, inspired by the "Gospel of Mark 5:9 – Exorcism of the Gerasene demoniac", given to the gestalt intelligence hosted within a geth mobile unit eleven times more powerful than standard geth mobile platforms.
-Legion belongs to the true Geth Consensus, and is designed to operate outside of geth space and interact diplomatically with organic lifeforms.
-In contrast to other Geth, Legion is capable of independent thought, and demonstrates emotional attachment as they are particularly fascinated with Shepard.
+Legion is the name, inspired by the Gospel of Mark 5:9, the Exorcism of the Gerasene demoniac, given to the gestalt intelligence hosted within a geth mobile unit eleven times more powerful than standard geth mobile platforms.
+Legion belongs to the true geth consensus, and is designed to operate outside of geth space and interact diplomatically with organic lifeforms.
+In contrast to other geth, Legion is capable of independent thought, and demonstrates emotional attachment as it is particularly fascinated with Shepard.

 Legion is voiced by D. C. Douglas.

 Zaeed Massani

-Zaeed is a human bounty hunter who is integrated into Mass Effect 2 through the DLC pack Zaeed - The Price of Revenge and later as part of the Mass Effect Legendary Edition compilation.
+Zaeed is a human bounty hunter who is integrated into Mass Effect 2 through the DLC pack Zaeed: The Price of Revenge and later as part of the Mass Effect Legendary Edition compilation.
 He holds the reputation as the galaxy's most feared bounty hunter and co-founder of the Blue Suns mercenary group.
 Unlike most other characters, Zaeed joins Shepard's squad as soon as he is spoken to, and only tells short stories when conversed with.
 For his loyalty mission, he asks that Shepard help his vendetta against the Blue Suns' other co-founder, Vido Santiago.
 If the player imports a save game where Zaeed survives the events of 2, Zaeed returns in Mass Effect 3 with a small role.

-Originally cut from the base game due to budget and time constraints, the Zaeed - The Price of Revenge DLC allowed the character's writer Jay Turner to repurpose unused content and use the constraints as a core part of his character.
+Originally cut from the base game due to budget and time constraints, the Zaeed: The Price of Revenge DLC allowed the character's writer Jay Turner to repurpose unused content and use the constraints as a core part of his character.
 As Zaeed's loyalty mission is the only opportunity for players to get to know him, Turner had to ensure that all aspects of the character, "from his dialogue to the identity of the villain to the events along the way" must speak to his personality and backstory.
 To establish a simple but compelling motive for him, Turner pitched Zaeed's loyalty mission as one based on revenge, with his personality shaped into that of a grizzled survivor who has endured all kinds of death-defying situations with the stories and scars to prove it.
 Turner intended Zaeed to be an exploration of the themes of PTSD and trauma, and also as a ruthless antithesis to the "BioWare Paladin" archetype who is willing to complete his mission at all costs.
 Zaeed initially had a mechanic leg and a dog companion during early concept stages.
 Head models for the character went through various iterations, which included scarring, tattoos with the Blue Suns insignia, and potential breathers inspired by hockey masks and welding helmets for intimidation purposes.

 Zaeed is voiced by Robin Sachs.

 PC Gamer staff member Wes Fenlon calling Zaeed a "less interesting retread of KotOR's Mandalorian Canderous Ordo" and expressed doubt about his ineffectiveness as a squad mate.